sadasystems/oracle-alloydb-mig-sada/README.md

-# oracle-alloydb-mig-sada
-This POC covers migration of Oracle databases to AlloyDB (PostgreSQL) to fulfill the data management use cases for AlloyDB.
+This POC covers in detail the migration steps required to migrate an Oracle database to AlloyDB (PostgreSQL) using Striim - A third party solution that has a validated integration with AlloyDB.

 ## Overview

-Database migration using Striim has a two-step approach.
+Database migration using Striim has a two-step approach:

-Step-1: Full one-time, initial replication of Oracle database dump
+Step-1: Full one-time, initial replication of Oracle database dump.

-Step-2: Continuous replication of every transaction at Oracle through CDC (Change data capture)
+Step-2: Continuous replication of every transaction at Oracle through CDC (Change Data Capture)

-There are several ways to install the Striim:
+The migration is facilitated by installing the Striim software on a separate server.
+Within GCP, the Striim server can be created in one of two ways:

-- Option-1 :- Use Marketplace
+- Option-1 :- Use a pre-configured Google compute engine instance from the GCP marketplace.

-    - Striim BYOL (Striim Inc VM)
-    - Striim Cloud Enterprise
-    - Striim Subscription
-- Option-2 :- Create Compute Engine instance
+- Option-2 :- Use a custom Google compute instance engine instance.

-    - Striim (BYOL)
+Both options require a license that must be purchased separately.

->In this POC we are implementing Option-2.
+>For this POC, we chose Option-2.

+For this POC, the following GCP services are required:
+- A project to host the GCP services.
+- VPC to host the Oracle and the Striim GCE instance.
+- An AlloyDB cluster with a single instance.
+- Firewall rules for allowing connectivity between the Oracle database server, the Striim server and the AlloyDB instance.

-Striim allows you to connect to Oracle and AlloyDB(PostgreSQL) databases through its built-in adapter in the Striim application or pipeline through the flow designer drag-and-drop interface.
+The Oracle database and AlloyDB single instance cluster were set up using using the respective vendor documentation.The Striim server establishes connectivity to Oracle and AlloyDB databases through its built-in adapter in the Striim application or pipeline through the flow designer drag-and-drop interface.

-Striim adapters:
+We utilized the following Striim adapters for the POC:

 -   Database Reader: Reads data from Oracle source database during initial load.
 -   Oracle Reader: Read data using LogMiner from the oracle database during the CDC replication stage